ConorWilliams/ballot/README.md

 ## Verifying the ballot

-To verify the MCR computing officer hasn't fiddled your position you need a copy of the `public_ballot.json` file they generated and and your "secret_name" which you should have received securely.
+To verify the MCR computing officer hasn't fiddled your position you need a copy of the `public_ballot.json` file they generated, your "id" and "secret_name" which you should have received securely.
 Now run:

-`./ballot verify YOUR_SECRET_NAME `
+`./ballot verify YOUR_ID YOUR_SECRET_NAME`

-where you can supply the optional flag `-i /path/to/public_ballot.json` to specify the location of the public ballot file.
+where you can supply the optional flag `-i /path/to/public_ballot.json` to specify the location of the public ballot file if it is not in your current working directory.

 ## Details about the ballot